DJHawkeye/My-Project-Garage-V4/readme.md

 Code editor (such as VS CODE)

-Create a folder in your xammp(or alternative) folder for the project for ease of access, Open your terminal and type the following: git clone....
-Open the cloned folder and locate the SQL files, create_tables and insert_data, Create a new database on your local server,
+Create a folder in your xammp(or alternative) folder for the project for ease of access, Open your terminal and type the following: git clone https://github.com/DJHawkeye/My-Project-Garage-V4.git Open the cloned folder and locate the SQL files, create_tables and insert_data, Create a new database on your local server,
 Using the terminal copy and past first the create_tables file and then the insert_data files to obtain database information,